JdSchlachter/PeaCalc/README.md

 * _Precision_: Defines the precision in digits of the numeric output of float-values.
 The value ranges from 1 to 16.
 * _Lines_: Defines, how many lines are stored in the history.

+## Developer Notes
+This project is can be built with Mingw-w64 or Visual Studio.
+Some compiler switches were added, to ensure support for both environments.
+However, the batch-file, which ships with the source-code, relies on MinGw.
+Note, that the 32-bit version of MinGW caused some trouble, so I decided against using it.
+The help-html file is created at build-time from the read-me file using Pandoc.

 ## License
 Copyright (C) 2018 J.D.
 Schlachter <osw.schlachter@mailbox.org>
-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify
+it under the terms of the GNU General Public License as published by
+the Free Software Foundation, either version 3 of the License, or
+(at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+This program is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
+You should have received a copy of the GNU General Public License
+along with this program.
 If not, see <https://www.gnu.org/licenses/>.